provena/provena/docs/faq.md

 When a new version is created for a Dataset and if users want to use the Provena data storage feature, a new storage location is created.
 This storage location will be empty for users to upload relevant data for that version.

+Other things that happen when a version is created:
--   the new versioned item is linked to the previous version of the item
+- The new versioned dataset is linked to the previous version of the dataset
--   a version activity is generated in the provenance graph linking the versioned items with each other
+- A version activity is generated in the provenance graph linking the versioned dataset with each other
--   both items contain information in their metadata which the user can view to see the links to previous/next versions
+- Both versions of the dataset contain information in their metadata which the user can view to see the links to previous/next versions.
+Both are managed independently of each other

 ## Support